blockmatic-icebox/powerstack/README.md

 Hooks Architecture follows pragmatic functional JavaScript best practices and React hooks patterns to provide a powerful, expressive and flexible framework for building applications with speed and simplicity.
 Composability and atomicity allow teams to develop faster and with less concern of introducing bugs when modifying existing code.

-In Hooks Architecture everything is expressed and encapsulated as a custom hook or a functional component, no other abstractions are required.
+In Hooks Architecture everything is expressed and encapsulated as a custom hook or a functional component, **no other abstractions are required**.
 Just like a fractal, this pattern is repeated everywhere greatly simplifying developer experience.

 Hooks Architecture follows the following principles: